Superlinear free-discontinuity models: relaxation and phase-field approximation: Relaxation

 Let

-This constant is finite, since $\nabla u_1$ takes finitely many values, and $[u_1]$ can be estimated with finitely many affine functions.
-It depends on $u$ and $\delta$ via $u_1$, we keep {only} the dependence on $\delta$ explicit.
+This constant is finite, since $\nabla u_1$ takes finitely many values, and $[u_1]$ can be estimated in terms of finitely many affine functions.
+It depends on $u$ and $\delta$ via $u_1$; we keep only the dependence on $\delta$ explicit.

 For each $k$ we select a Lipschitz set $E_k'\subset \Omega\cap E_k$ such that $\dist(E_k',\partial E_k)>0$ and

 {We refer to Figure~\ref{fig-relax-upper} for a sketch of the decomposition of the domain.} Then, by the definition of quasiconvexity and a standard covering argument (see for example \cite[Theorem~9.1]{Dacorogna} and {\cite[Proposition~2.8 in Chapter~X]{ekeland1999convex}), there exists $\varphi_k\in W^{1,\infty}_0(E_k';\R^m)$ piecewise affine} such that $\|\varphi_k\|_{L^\infty{(E_k')}}\le\delta$ and